Tariq Masih Gill

 Tariq Masih Gill is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life

 He was born on 10 November 1962.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on reserved seat for minorities in the 2013 Pakistani general election.

-In December 2013, he was appointed as Parliamentary Secretary for human rights & minorities.
+In December 2013, he was appointed Parliamentary Secretary for human rights & minorities.

 On 13 May 2024, the Election Commission of Pakistan (ECP) suspended his membership as a member of the Provincial Assembly of the Punjab.
 This action followed a Supreme Court of Pakistan decision to suspend the verdict of the Peshawar High Court, which had denied the allocation of a reserved seat to the PTI-Sunni Ittehad Council bloc.